Haere Mai ki te Sunny Nelson! Welcome to Sunny Nelson!

 Known as the jewel in our national park crown, Abel Tasman really does need to be seen to be believed.

-The Abel Tasman Coastal Track, a 3-5 day walk, is the main attraction here as it’s one of New Zealand’s Great Walks.
-The park itself is accessible by boat or by foot and there are fantastic cruise/walk or kayak/walk options available.
+The Abel Tasman Coastal Track, a 3-5 day walk, is the main attraction here as it’s one of New Zealand’s Great Walks and the top 1 best walk in Nelson.
+The park itself is accessible by boat or by foot, and there are fantastic cruise/walk or kayak/walk options available.

 It’s possible to overnight in huts, lodges and campsites along the trail, or if you’d prefer, you can undertake part of the walk as a day trip.